douglasjmcdo/portfolio-react/README.md

 ## Functionality:
-Displays art projects (both individual images and links to sub-pages) in a responsive grid Sort or filter by date, medium, or industry
+Displays art projects (both individual images and links to sub-pages) in a responsive grid Sort or filter by title, date, medium, or industry.

-## Sub-pages:
-Click through for a full page of documentation on a given project.
-May include text, images, screen captures, or video.